Part 2 of “Two Perspectives on Postmodernism” See Part 1

-Postmodernism began by observing how power and privilege make it hard for us to think clearly about truth.
-But over time this helpful insight has turned into a near-total subordination of truth to identity.
+Postmodernism rightly observes how vested interests (like power and privilege) make it hard for us to think clearly about truth.
+But this helpful insight has lately mutated into a near-total subordination of truth to identity—as if simply lacking power could make a person more objective.
 Current postmoderns often seem more interested in the minority credentials of a speaker (or actor or author etc.) than they are in what the person is actually contributing.

 This shift is a disaster for social discourse (see the next point).
 It’s also bad news for Christianity.
 People who over-value identity and under-value truth are always hostile to missionaries.
 That’s why the Ephesians riot for “Artemis of the Ephesians” (Acts 19:34); why Jewish crowds revolt when Paul speaks of going to the Gentiles (Acts 22:21-22).
 It’s why Hindu nationalists burn Christian missionaries.
 It’s the “German” in “German Christianity.”
 It’s why the postmodern mind recoils from the idea of westerners telling animists to worship Jesus.